mjhea0/django-interactive-charts-post/README.md

 # Django Interactive Charts

 In this tutorial we'll look at how to create interactive charts using [Django](https://www.djangoproject.com/) and [Chart.js](https://www.chartjs.org/).
-We will use Django to model and prepare our data and then fetch it asynchronously from our template using an AJAX request.
+We will use Django to model and prepare the data and then fetch it asynchronously from our template using AJAX.

 ## What is Chart.js

 [Chart.js](https://www.chartjs.org/) is a free open-source JavaScript library for data visualization.
 It supports eight different chart types: bar, line, area, pie, bubble, radar, polar, and scatter.
-It is flexible, highly customizable, supports animations and is extremely easy to use.
+It is flexible, highly customizable, supports animations and is easy to use.

 Let's look at an example.
 Firstly, you have to include the library: